General Sewer Questions

-Sanitary lift stations pump wastewater in a sanitary sewer from a low point to a higher point downstream, enabling the wastewater to flow by gravity to the next low point downstream.
+Sanitary lift stations pump wastewater in a sanitary sewer from a low point to a higher point downstream, allowing the wastewater to flow downstream.
 This wastewater eventually discharges into large interceptor sewer pipes, which are owned and maintained by MCES.

 How does Minneapolis treat wastewater?